Odd restaurant spaces a challenge for designers

 In Yorkville, another space known to generations of Torontonians presented a different opportunity.
 The former Four Seasons Toronto hotel was bought by Camrost-Felcorp Inc. and rebuilt as a condominium, now known as Yorkville Tower.
 The second floor, which formerly housed venues including Truffles restaurant, had been stripped to the bare concrete, with even the windows removed.

-New York-based One Group Hospitality Inc. had originally dismissed Yorkville as a location for its first restaurant in Canada because the spaces available in the midtown area were too small for its needs, says Jonathan Segal, chief executive officer of the company that runs 18 restaurants under its STK brand.
+New York-based One Group had originally dismissed Yorkville as a location for its first restaurant in Canada because the spaces available in the midtown area were too small for its needs, says Jonathan Segal, chief executive officer of the company that runs 18 restaurants under its STK brand.

 The space at Avenue Road and Yorkville Avenue got his attention because it was large.
 “But it was on the second floor and second-floor restaurants are a challenge,” Mr. Segal says.